arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ### [[↑]](#toc) <a name='databases'>Questions about Databases:</a>

-* How would you manage the migration of a project from MySQL to PostgreSQL?
+* How would you migrate an application from a database to another, for example from MySQL to PostgreSQL?
+If you had to manage that project, which issues would you expect to face?
 * Why databases treat null as a so special case?
 For example, why in SQL ```SELECT * FROM table WHERE field = null``` does not match records with null ``field``?
 * What's ACID (Atomicity, Consistency, Isolation, Durability)?
 * How would you manage database schema migrations?